WalletWasabi/WasabiDoc/docs/glossary/README.md

 ### Tor

 Tor (The Onion Routing) is free and open-source software for enabling anonymous communication.
-It is extensively used by Wasabi.
+It is widely used by Wasabi.
 Read more: [How does Tor protect my network level privacy?](/FAQ/FAQ-GeneralBitcoinPrivacy.md#how-does-tor-protect-my-network-level-privacy)
 :::